naumovmag/Moderator/README.md

 ## Description

 This microservice performs text moderation, checking for prohibited content.
+It uses a pre-trained AI model for effective moderation.
 The service is written in Python and uses modern technologies for ease of use and deployment.

 ## Installation and Setup